Help centre

 How do I find out who the insurer is?

 The insurer will be listed on your Certificate of Insurance.
 VMIA did not provide DBI before 31 May 2010 and VMIA is not the sole provider of DBI in Victoria.
+You can confirm if your domestic building insurance has been issued by VMIA using our policy verification search.
 If you can’t find your Certificate of Insurance, you can try to contact:

 - the builder (if possible);